CESNET/eduroam-icinga/doc/icingaweb2_config.md

-# icingaweb2 configuration
+# Icinga Web 2 configuration

-This summarizes whole icingaweb2 configuration.
+This summarizes whole Icinga Web 2 configuration.
-A lot of configuration is also done in icingaweb2, but that configuration is part of [director](https://github.com/CESNET/eduroam-icinga/blob/master/doc/director_config.md).
+A lot of configuration is also done in Icinga Web 2, but that configuration is part of [director](https://github.com/CESNET/eduroam-icinga/blob/master/doc/director_config.md).

 ## roles

-Icingaweb2 enables administrators to setup roles to determine what users can do.
+Icinga Web 2 enables administrators to setup roles to determine what users can do.
 For more information about this, see [official documentation](https://www.icinga.com/docs/icingaweb2/latest/doc/06-Security/#security-roles).
 Roles are defined in `/etc/icingaweb2/roles.ini`